 All assignments designated as being due to a dropbox will be due to the appropriate dropbox in eLearn.
 Any assignment sent to the wrong dropbox will be ignored, and you will not receive any credit for it.
 Any assignment designated as being due to a dropbox sent to me as an e-mail attachment will be ignored, and you will not receive any credit for it.
 Any assignment sent to a dropbox that I am unable to open will be ignored, and you will not receive any credit for it.
 (See note above called "Word Processing", making note of acceptable file formats) Any file/document that you send cannot be opened and/or read by "TurnItIn"It will be ignored, and you will not receive any credit for it.
-The use of Al is not allowed in this course.
 (See note above called "Word Processing", making note of acceptable file formats)

 It is your responsibility to make sure that you are able to submit documents in acceptable formats.
 It is your responsibility to make sure that your connection to eLearn (and to the dropboxes) is working properly.
-It is your responsibility to make sure that assignments were indeed sent to the Dropbox, for I will not be informing students if I do not receive a particular assignment.
-All Dropboxes (unless otherwise announced) will close at 11:59 PM on the day (see posted Schedule) that the relevant assignment due to that dropbox is due.
+It is your responsibility to make sure that assignments were indeed sent to the Dropbox.